André Voisin: Early life

 Voisin was born on 7 January 1903 in Dieppe, a coastal community in the Upper Normandy region of France.
 His parents were Albert Voisin and Marie Antoinette Morthe Legendre, well known farmers and landholders.
 He undertook his primary and secondary studies in Dieppe at the Jehan Ango school, beginning in 1910, and subsequently at the Lycée Louis-le-Grand in Paris.

 He undertook his military service with the French navy in 1923, graduating as a lieutenant.

 In 1924 he graduated with a diploma of biochemistry from the School of Physics and Chemistry, école supérieure de physique et de chimie industrielles de la ville de Paris.
 Following his graduation from the School of Physics and Chemistry, Voisin worked as an engineer in the rubber industry, initially in a tyre factory.
 He subsequently took on a senior engineering role in the firm SIT, and developed a method for improving the efficiency of production techniques.

 In 1936 he attended the University of Heidelberg in order to improve his ability with the German language.
 He received his diploma for a thesis entitled "Goethe and France", and was named an Honorary Citizen of the city of Heidelberg.

-Voisin married Martha Rosine Fernagu in occupied Paris during 1943.
+Voisin married Marthe-Rosine Fernagu in occupied Paris during 1943.